Repulser/Rythm-documentation/docs/Features.md

 ## Advanced Music Functionality

 ### Player
-While listening to Rythm, you can control the player with useful commands such as `!seek`, `!replay`,...
+While listening to Rythm, you can control the player with useful commands such as `!seek`, `!replay`...

 ![Player](/img/docs/features/player-feature.png)